sayanarijit/sayanarijit.github.io/src/site/notes/functional programming.md

 - [[Elm]]: My favourite FP language that offers you zero runtime error guarantee on the frontend.
 It's delightful as it claims and very easy to pick up.
 - PureScript: Another FP language for the frontend.
-- Haskell: The most popular general purpose FP language.
+- Haskell: The most popular general purpose FP language with the weird moto "avoid success at all costs"[^1].
 - Erlang: FP langguage for the backend optimized for massive concurrency and fault tolerance.
 - Clozure and ClozureScript: Backend and frontend FP gateway for Java developers.
 It's a dialect of Lisp (a family of FP languages).
 - Scala: Another FP gateway for Java developers.